arthurmauvezin/devops-lab/answers.md

 ## 2.7
 question:
 question:
-Since the img didnt run, it cant go into a container but there is the command to show coantainer details, to show container ID PORTS NAME and the command to rename
+Since the img didnt run, it cant go into a container but there is the command to show coantainer details, to show container ID PORTS NAME and the command to rename the container
 command: docker ps

 command: docker rename